 - The Princess and the Pea–and many more!

 Favorite Hans Christian Andersen Fairy Tale Collections:

 An Illustrated Treasury of Hans Christian Andersen–Recommended Limited Edition with Illustrations for Younger Children (Ages 4 or 5 and up)

 “Hans Christian Andersen’s classic tales of foolish emperors, lonely mermaids, icy queens and clever princesses have delighted children and adults alike for nearly two centuries.
 The stories’ unique magic and wonder make them essential reading for any childhood.”

 Hans Christian Andersen Complete Fairy Tales– Recommended Complete Edition for Older Children (Ages 6 or 7 and up)

-The Grimm brothers were not the original authors of each of the fairy tales in their complete collection.
-Instead, they painstakingly collected each story so that it could be written down.
-Before they we compiled into Grimm’s fairy tales, they were passed down orally from grandmother to grandchild, from generation to generation.
+The Grimm brothers were not the original authors of the fairy tales in their complete collection.
+Instead, they collected and wrote down each of the fantastical stories and fables they heard.
+Before these famous stories were published as Grimm’s fairy tales, they were passed down orally from grandmother to grandchild, from generation to generation.

 Recommended Edition of Grimm’s Complete Fairy Tale Collection: